JPL-UNLV-CS-2021/nsm/JudgesREADME.md

 * VERIFIED TO WORK WITH MicrosoftVisualStudio Compiler ONLY
 ## _Must be run on a windows 10 Machine_
-QSM is a state design pattern for embedded flight systems in the modern era.
+NSM is a state design pattern for embedded flight systems in the modern era.

 - No Recursion
 - No templating